How Much Does It Cost to Paint the Exterior of a House in 2025?

 Budgeting for Exterior House Painting

-While painting a home's exterior can be a costly project, there are several steps you can take to save money when hiring a pro for this job:
+While painting your home's exterior can be a costly project, there are several steps you can take to save money when hiring a pro:

-• Maintain your siding: Keeping your home's exterior clean and in good repair reduces the prep work your chosen pro has to do before they can start painting.
+• Maintain your siding: Keeping your home's exterior clean and in good repair reduces the prep work your pro has to do before they start painting.

-• Choose the best quality products you can afford: Spending more saves you money in the long run.
+• Choose the best quality products you can afford: Spending more upfront saves you money in the long run.
 High-quality paint lasts longer and better protects your home from the elements.
-Buying the lowest-priced paint means your siding may suffer water or weather damage.
-Plus, you'll have to have your home painted more frequently, costing you more in supplies and labor.
+Opting for the lowest-priced paint might lead to siding damage from water or weather, and you'll need to repaint more frequently, increasing your costs.

 • Wait until the off-season: Be flexible with your timing and avoid booking the project during peak times.
-You can save a lot by waiting until winter or watching for special promotions run by local house painters around major holidays.
+You can save significantly by waiting until winter or watching for special promotions from local house painters around major holidays.

 • Do the prep yourself: Save money by doing as much as possible yourself.
-Clear the area around your home and give your siding a thorough clean.
-Sand away any flaking or bubbling paint and look for minor damage you can repair yourself.
+Clear the area around your home and give your siding a thorough cleaning.
+Sand away any flaking or bubbling paint and repair minor damages you find.

-• Get multiple quotes: Interview potential contractors and look at their itemized quotes before deciding.
+• Get multiple quotes: Interview potential contractors and review their itemized quotes before deciding.

-• Consider bundling jobs: Instead of having your home's exterior painted now and then the interior painted six months later, consider doing it all at once.
-You may get a substantial discount by doing both jobs together.
+• Consider bundling jobs: Instead of having your home's exterior painted now and the interior painted six months later, consider doing it all at once.
+You may receive a substantial discount by bundling the projects.

 How HomeAdvisor Gets Its Cost Data